is email secure

 Summary

-Your team is sending dozens of emails every day containing client files, financial records, and confidential documents.
+Your team is sending dozens of emails every day containing sensitive information such as client files, financial records, and confidential documents.

 Well, that assumption actually costs organizations billions annually.

-You click send, and boom, whoever can get into that inbox owns your file now.
-They can forward it, save it, or share it with whoever.
-And way more people can access inboxes than you think.
+You click send, and boom, whoever can get into that inbox owns your file and your other sensitive data now.
+They can forward it, save it, or share it with whoever, and way more people can access inboxes than you think.

 Email gives us convenience, but we wish it guaranteed control as well (spoiler alert: it doesn't)